ASHA remains an independent, unbiased source of information on sexual health. We are guided by science, not ideology. READ MORE.

 HIV Testing

 The only way to tell you have HIV is get tested.
 Testing is recommended at least once for everyone, and may be recommended more often for some.
-Testing can be quick, easy and confidential.
+Testing can be quick, easy and confidential—and free.

 Why get tested for HIV?

 Knowing your HIV status has two important benefits.
-First, if you are HIV positive, you can take necessary steps before symptoms appear to get treatment, care and support services, potentially prolonging your life for many years.
+First, if you are HIV positive, you can get treatment, care and support services as soon as possible.
 Second, if you know you are infected, you can take precautions to not pass on HIV to others.

 Should I get tested for HIV?